Decorating a rental place can be tricky. You might worry about losing your deposit or breaking the rules.

 10. Smart Light Bulbs

 Smart light bulbs are a game-changer for renters.
 You can easily install them in existing fixtures without any wiring changes.
-These bulbs let you control brightness and color with your smartphone or voice commands.

 You can set different moods in your bedroom with just a tap.
 Want a cozy atmosphere for reading?
 Dim the lights to a warm glow.
 Need to wake up gently?
 Program your bulbs to slowly brighten in the morning.